 Belichick on deflated balls: ‘We try to do everything right’

-FOXBOROUGH, Mass.
-(AP) — Saying his team "followed every rule to the letter," New England Patriots coach Bill Belichick described in detail how his team prepares its footballs on game day and defended his players from chatter that they made it to the Super Bowl by cheating.
+FOXBOROUGH, Massachusetts (AP) — Saying his team “followed every rule to the letter,” New England Patriots coach Bill Belichick explained how his team prepares its footballs on game day and defended his players from chatter that they made it to the Super Bowl by cheating.

-Most of the steps are designed to make them tackier, which has a noticeable effect on how it feels, he said, but the process could also affect the pressure inside the ball, which is harder to tell by touch.
+Most of the steps are designed to make them tackier for a better grip, he said, but the process could also affect the pressure inside the ball.

 But in the slow news off-days before Super Bowl week, the allegations received disproportionate attention — and Twitter hashtags such as “Deflategate” and “Ballghazi” — along with comparisons to the videotaping scandal of 2007, when the Patriots were hit with unprecedented penalties after Belichick was caught recording opposing coaches sending in signals from the sidelines.

-Belichick denied that there is a pattern of rule-breaking, or even of pushing the rules to their limit.
+Belichick denied there is a pattern of rule-breaking or even of pushing the rules to their limit.

-A football lifer who only seems happy on the sidelines, if at all, Belichick is known for an absolute attention to detail that prepares his team for every imaginable situation.
+A football lifer who only seems happy on the sidelines, if at all, Belichick is known for an absolute attention to detail that helps prepare his team for every imaginable situation.

-But instead of getting ready for the Super Bowl, he said he has spent far too much time the past week studying the science and learning about "bladders, air gauges, stitching, pressure, game day football preparation, rubdowns and so forth."
+But instead of getting ready for the Super Bowl, he said he has spent far too much time in the past week studying science and learning about how varying conditions can affect a football’s pressure.

-"I'm embarrassed to talk about the amount of time that I've put into this relative to the other important challenge in front of us," he said.
-"It sounds simple, and I'm not trying to say that we're trying to land a guy on the moon, but there are a lot of things here that are a little hard to get a handle on."
+“I’m embarrassed to talk about the amount of time that I’ve put into this relative to the other important challenge in front of us,” he said.
+“There are a lot of variables.
+I’m not saying we’re trying to land a guy on the moon, but there are a lot of things that are hard to get a handle on.”

 But Belichick seemed most emotional when he came to the defense of his team.
-Among the questions he and his players have been asked this week is whether they cheated to get to the Super Bowl.
+Among the questions he and his players have been asked this week is whether they cheated to be in the Super Bowl.

-Belichick praised his players, who went 12-4 in the regular season, won an 11th division title in 12 years, made a fourth straight trip — and ninth overall — to the conference championship game, and have a chance for a fourth NFL title in his tenure.
+Belichick rested on his record, which includes a 12-4 mark in the regular season, an 11th division title in 12 seasons, a fourth straight trip — and ninth overall — to the conference championship game, and a chance for a fourth NFL title in his tenure.

-"This team was the best team in the AFC in the regular season. ...
-The best team in the postseason, that's what this team is.
-I know that because I've been with them every day.
-And I'm proud of this team."
+“This team was the best team in the AFC in the regular season, we won two games in the playoffs,” he said.
+“That’s what this team is.
+I know that because I’ve been with them every day.”